How to get pregnant: How can I get pregnant?

 2. Exercise to get pregnant

-The generally accepted guidance is at least 150 minutes spread out in the week.
-This will also help you to keep you within the ideal weight range (opens in new tab) that is vital for fertility and helps to reduce the chance of miscarriage, as studies show.
+The generally accepted guidance is at least 150 minutes spread out over the week.
+This will also help you to keep you within the ideal weight range that is vital for fertility and helps to reduce the chance of miscarriage, as studies show.

 3. Avoid stress and consider alternative therapies

 Reduce stress and keep caffeine (which is a stress activator) to a minimum.
-Though there is not as yet a proven association between stress and infertility (opens in new tab), there is a wealth of literature to point to the problem of too much stress and activation of the fight or flight response, leading to an imbalance in hormones that affect fertility.
+Though there is not as yet a proven association between stress and infertility, there is a wealth of literature to point to the problem of too much stress and activation of the fight or flight response, leading to an imbalance in hormones that affect fertility.

 4. Get plenty of sleep when trying to get pregnant